Gerdelman Family Term Distinguished Associate Professor

 Ph.D. in Science Education, North Carolina State University, 2013

-MAT in Secondary Teacher Education, James Madison University, 2007
+Master’s Degree in the Art of Teaching, James Madison University, 2007

 Bachelor’s Degree in Biology, James Madison University, 2006